Black Diamond Mega Light Review

-The Mega Light can't match the weather-resistance and weight savings its competitors constructed from Dyneema composite fibers.
+The Black Diamond Mega Light can't match the weather-resistance and weight savings its competitors constructed from Dyneema composite fibers.
 Dyneema is lighter and waterproof, and it doesn't stretch when wet, while SilNylon tends to stretch when it gets wet.
-Like its cousin the Best Buy Award-winning Black Diamond Beta Light, the Mega Light can set up high for increased airflow, or guyed tightly to the ground to block rain and wind, or for a little extra privacy.
+It can easily be set up high for increased airflow or guyed tightly to the ground to block rain and wind, or for a little extra privacy.

-The Mega Light packs down tiny in its included stuff sack, but combined with its single pole and stakes, it weighs 2.81 pounds, or 44 ounces, making it a heavy tent for the ultralight category.
+This tent packs down tiny in its included stuff sack, but combined with its single pole and stakes, it weighs 2.81 pounds, or 44 ounces, making it a heavy option for the ultralight category.
 If you carry trekking poles, you can use them together with the included pole connector and save money without carrying the pole.
 For ski touring, we like to bring the pole, as the Mega Light makes a great base camp tent that we like to leave up for days.
-The Hyperlight Mountian Gear Ultamid weighs about eight ounces less.
-If you're using this one shelter for four people, the weight savings add up.

 There isn't much in the way of bug protection unless you purchase the additional floor and bug net, doubling the price of this beast.
-If you set the Mega Mid up low to the ground, and keep the door closed, it's way better than sleeping out in the open, as our testers found while camping the buggy woods of western North Carolina.
+If you set it up low to the ground, and keep the door closed, it's way better than sleeping out in the open, as our testers found while camping the buggy woods of western North Carolina.

-This ten can only be set up if it's staked down or tied some type of rock or snow anchors.
-Aside from not being freestanding, the Mega Light is one of the most adaptable tents we reviewed.
-Like the Black Diamond Beta Light, the Mega Light is great for snow camping, and you can dig out the snow underneath to construct a bench for sleeping.
+This tent can only set up if it's staked down or tied to some type of rock or snow anchors.
+Aside from not being freestanding, it is one of the most adaptable tents reviewed.
+It is great for snow camping, allowing you to dig out the snow underneath to construct a bench for sleeping.
 The Pyramid design sheds snow, but be sure you've guyed out the sided with adjustable lines in heavy snow.

 Ease of Set-up

 Stake out the four corners, crawl inside, set up the center pole, head back outside to adjust the corners, and you're done.
-That's the scenario when you have a good surface to drive the stakes in.
-On bare granite, you can still set up the Mega Light prided you bring some extra cord to tie around rocks or stuff sacks filled with rocks.
-The corners have short, fixed loops for staking, but they aren't big enough for attaching to large rocks or logs, so we recommend carrying some supplemental cordage to greatly expand your set-up options.
+That's the scenario when you have a good surface in which to drive the stakes.
+On bare granite, you can still set up the Mega Light provided you bring some extra cord to tie around rocks or stuff sacks filled with rocks.
+The corners have short, fixed loops for staking, but they aren't big enough for attaching to large rocks or logs, so we recommend carrying some supplemental cordage to expand your set-up options.

-The Mega Light is the affordable ultralight tent that several of our testers have used professionally for years.
+The Black Diamond Mega Light is an affordable ultralight tent that several of our testers have used professionally for years.
 The simple design is very adaptable, and with some extra cordage and a little practice, you can set it up almost anywhere.